linhtrinh1803/linhtrinh1803/README.md

 ## Hi, I’m Linh Trinh 👩🏻‍🎓
 (or you can call me Stefanie)
 - 👀 I live for traveling, hiking, and movies (especially the MCU)
-- 🌱 About to graduate with Honor in Mathematics at University of California - Irvine
+- 💞️ Master in Data Science at UCI
-- 💞️ Incoming Master in Data Science at UCI
+- 🌱 Graduated with Honors in Mathematics at the University of California - Irvine
 - 📫 You can reach me at linhthuythi.trinh@gmail.com
 - Check out my [resume](https://github.com/linhtrinh1803/linhtrinh1803/files/8759627/Linh.Trinh.-.Resume.pdf)